 - Open to distance degree students.

-- It would be nice to have a graduating summer design capstone “boot camp” for all the college student (like CBE summer lab) that is housed in the makerlab.
+- It would be nice to have a graduating summer design capstone a??boot campa?? for all the college student (like CBE summer lab) that is housed in the makerlab.

 - Have a one credit class teaching students (and freshmen engrs) what they can do (and common sense skills)

-- Provide resources for (and make students aware of) maker export stuff/faculty to help students with whatever project there’re working on.
+- Provide resources for (and make students aware of) maker export stuff/faculty to help students with whatever project therea??re working on.

 - Staff for instruction but a large SA population for general help.